How To Buy Carpet and Avoid Scams

 How is Carpet Installed?
-Knowing just a little bit about how carpet is installed can give you a lot of insight as to whether or not Your Carpet is being installed correctly and help you avoid costly carpet installation pitfalls, preparation mistakes and serious mishaps.
+Knowing just a little bit about how new Carpet is installed can give you a ton of insight as to whether or not your new Carpet is being installed correctly and help you avoid costly carpet installation pitfalls, preparation mistakes and serious mishaps.

-This basic knowledge also helps prepare you for the experience of having your new carpet installed.
+Having basic carpet installation knowledge also helps prepare you for the initial experience of having new carpet installed.
 Print or View My Free Carpet Installation Checklist

 Second, the pad is rolled out and stapled down to wooden floors or glued down to concrete floors.
 The pad is then trimmed up to the inside edge of the tack strips, and secured to the floor with staples, tape or glue making sure that the pad does not lie on top of the tack strip.